saran41290/SQL-Clauses-and-Operators/README.md

-# SQL Clauses and Operators Lab
+# SQL Clauses and Operators

 This repository contains beginner-to-intermediate SQL query practice using a small e-commerce database.